 Clorox stock hit as demand for wipes, disinfectants wanes

-Sales in Clorox's unit, which includes cleaning products, fell 17%
+Sales in Clorox's health and wellness unit, which includes cleaning products, fell 17%

 Clorox shares are under pressure after the company's fourth-quarter sales plunged due to consumer demand shifting away from products like disinfectants and wipes.